On 1st April Peter Thompson will begin his mammoth undertaking, attempting to finish 44 marathons in 44 countries over the course of 44 days.

 An elite marathon runner in the UK, Peter reveals what inspired him to take on this life-changing challenge.

-‘I have quite adventurous flatmates who went off traveling for a couple of weeks.
+‘I have quite adventurous flatmates who went off travelling for a couple of weeks.
 This inspired me to look at a map of all the countries in Europe and try to figure out a way to travel around them.
 This was the seed of the idea of running 44 marathons in all of the 44 countries.’

 The first person Peter told was his dad.
 ‘We went to a café together and l told him about my idea.
 He knows what I’m like so he knew I was serious!
 He was surprised – but excited and supportive too.
 All of my family have been quite relaxed about it, which is a massive encouragement.’

 ‘I did a lot of research on the logistics of the marathons and it really did seem like it would be too difficult – the whole thing almost didn’t happen.
-Then I started working with a friend who’s done a lot of traveling round Europe and got to where, on paper at least, it became a possibility.’
+Then I started working with a friend who’s done a lot of travelling round Europe and got to where, on paper at least, it became a possibility.’

 ‘I’m most excited about the unknown – the realisation that I don’t know what’s going to happen.